pscally1005/pscally1005.github.io/_posts/misc/unhealthy/2026-05-28-chicken-fat-cornbread.markdown

 - Bake at 400F for about 20 minutes, or until the top is lightly browned, a toothpick to the center comes out clean, and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> is around <a href='https://amzn.to/4kmobG2'>200F</a>
 - <img src='/assets/Misc/Unhealthy/Cornbread/baked.jpg' alt='' class='instruction-image'>

-- Let the <a href='/misc/fake-healthy-foods#cornbread'>cornbread</a> rest for at least 5 minutes before slicing with a plastic knife.
+- Let the cornbread rest for at least 5 minutes before slicing with a plastic knife.
 Serve warm
 - <img src='/assets/Misc/Unhealthy/Cornbread/cover1.jpg' alt='' class='instruction-image'>
 - <img src='/assets/Misc/Unhealthy/Cornbread/cut.jpg' alt='' class='instruction-image'>
 Notes: